AliR-kh/laravel_permission_system/README.md

 - Ensure Sanctum is correctly configured if you're using token-based authentication.
 - This project supports both OTP-based login and traditional email/password login methods.

+🔐 Permission System Architecture
+The permission system in this project is extensible.
+In the future, if access control is needed for resources beyond product, the system is designed to support that easily.

+🧩 Core Design
+Each product has a corresponding permission record in the permissions table.

+Products have a many-to-many relationship with both users and teams via permissions.

+👁️ Access Rules
+A user can only view products:

+If they have the permission directly.

+Or if they belong to a team with roles admin, editor, or viewer, which is granted access to that product.

+Product access to users and teams is managed by the Super Admin.

+Users with either the admin or editor role in a specific team are allowed to edit the products that belong to that team.